Policy Number: SPG202003-G

 - When relevant, informing the Head of Relevant Entity in accordance with Section 27(2) of the Children’s Guardian Act 2019 (NSW).

 - Identifying other agencies that should be informed of the For example, in the case of an external contractor, their own employer; the Provincial Leader of a Religious Order if the complaint relates to a religious member of staff.

 Strategies to respond to initial risk assessment are implemented.

 An investigation plan is developed.

-in some cases SCS will engage an external investigator to undertake the investigation
+- in some cases SCS will engage an external investigator

-some matters are exempt from reporting to external agencies (e.g. to the NSW Ombudsman).
+- some matters are exempt from reporting to external agencies (e.g. to the NSW Children’s Guardian).
 These may be assessed as suitable to be assessed and investigated by the school under the guidance of relevant SCS office staff.

 A risk assessment is a standard process undertaken at the commencement of a matter, and is used to inform SCS of actual or perceived risks which are present or likely to arise.

 Risk assessment is an ongoing process required in complaint and allegation procedures and investigations.